mitre/inspec-reporter-json-hdf/README.md

 # Features:

 ## Manual Attestation
 Sometimes requirements (i.e., "InSpec controls") in an InSpec profile require manual review, whereby someone interviews/examines the requirement and confirms (attests as to) whether or not the control requirements have been satisfied.
-These attestations can be provided to this profile as follow
+These attestations can be provided to a profile as follows:

 ### Getting Started: